The 7 Financial Ratios That Quietly Decide Whether You’ll Feel Calm About Money — or Constantly Stressed

 Every rate hike hurts

-Every surprise creates anxiety, eg, home/ car repairs, medical expenses.
+Every surprise creates anxiety, e.g., home/car repairs, medical expenses.

 High income doesn’t help if obligations eat it first.